mgorski/DevZone/API/README.md

         },
         "error" : null
     }

-Warning: Please nothe that after you add domain using www interface it takes up to 24h for us to check DNS propagation.
+**Warning**: Please nothe that after you add domain using www interface it takes up to 24h for us to check DNS propagation.
 So your domain may not be visible in method output instantly.

 ####get_account_domain<a name="ping"/>
-Get single domain assigned to account using www interface.
+#####Get single domain assigned to account using www interface.
 Comes in handy when you need to check which domain has campaign assigned.

-JSON Request:
+######*JSON Request:*

     {
         "method" : "get_account_domain",